-Daddy Yankee surprised the world with the release of "Echo," the third single from the official album of the FIFA World Cup 2026, a collaboration with Jamaican artist Shenseea that fuses reggaeton and dancehall over an electronic beat.
+Daddy Yankee surprised the world with the release of "Echo," the third single from the official album of the FIFA World Cup 2026, a collaboration with Jamaican artist Shenseea that blends reggaeton and dancehall over an electronic beat.

 The promotional images feature Daddy Yankee and Shenseea on a football-themed film set.
 According to comments on YouTube, the official music video is expected to be released on the Friday following the audio launch.